Information

 Contact the Acute Oncology team at the Edinburgh Cancer Centre on 07798774842 or 0131 537 1000 and ask to speak to Acute Oncology team for oncology.

-All patients on or within 6 weeks of treatment should be encouraged to monitor symptoms and call Cancer Treatment Helpline (CTH) on 08009177711 if any treatment related concerns.
-Please note the CTH is a call operator service provided by NHS 24 who then refer on to acute care specialist.
-They are not able to give specialist advice.
-Note if a patient has presented to primary care for assessment the patient should not be advised to call the CTH to pass on this information or seek further advice.
-The primary care clinician should call the Acute Oncology team at the Edinburgh Cancer Centre to discuss if appropriate.
+All patients on or within six weeks of treatment should be encouraged to monitor symptoms and call The Cancer Treatment Helpline (CTH; 08009177711) with any treatment-related concerns.
+Please note, the CTH is a call operator service provided by NHS 24, who then refer on to an acute care specialist.
+They cannot give specialist advice.

 Link to Acute Oncology Initial Management Guidelines: